-- i) A student shall be ineligible for interscholastic competition if he/she reaches his/her 19th birthday before August 1 of any given school year. - e) Academic Eligibility - i) A student who becomes academically ineligible may regain eligibility by meeting the academic standard following a period of 15 scheduled school days and nights of ineligibility. - ii) A student regains eligibility immediately if incompletes are made up within two weeks after a grade-reporting period.
-A student may erase ineligibility status following the last grade-reporting period of the school year through summer school courses (including correspondence courses) at the same or some other school, provided the course(s) made up are equivalent to the one(s) that caused the ineligibility.
+- a.
+A student who becomes academically ineligible may regain eligibility by meeting the academic standard following a period of 15 scheduled school days and nights of ineligibility. - b.
+A student regains eligibility immediately if incompletes are made up within two weeks after a grade-reporting period.
+A student may erase ineligibility status following the last grade-reporting period of the school year through summer school courses (including correspondence courses) at the same or some other school, provided the course(s) made up are equivalent to the one(s) that caused the ineligibility. - c.
+A student may erase ineligibility status related to the last grade-reporting period through summer school courses (including correspondence courses) at the same or some other

-- iii) A student may erase ineligibility status related to the last grade-reporting period through summer school courses (including correspondence courses) at the same or some other school, provided the student successfully completes not less than the same number of courses, which caused ineligibility. - iv) A student who is ineligible for a minimum of 15 scheduled school days, under the provisions of this Section, may not return to competition until the school day following the 15-day ineligibility period. - v) The ineligibility status described in the introduction to this Section (a) will be adjusted as follows for students in fall activities:
+- school, provided the student successfully completes not less than the same number of courses, which causes ineligibility. - d.
+A student who is ineligible for a minimum of 15 scheduled school days, under the provisions of this Section, may not return to competition until the school day following the 15-day ineligibility period. - e.
+The ineligibility status described in the introduction to this Section (a) will be adjusted as follows for students in fall activities: